Markusgp/Untangle/README.md

 However after having installed the docker image or ran the application once, you can refer to the [Rerunning the app](#rerunning-the-app)

 ### Running Untangle in Docker *(recommended)*
-Start with creating the docker image by running

 #### Prerequisites for running Untangle in Docker.
 * A buildable maven or gradle Java project.